-In order to certify a translation, we provide a certification letter (signed, stamped and dated), the translation, and the original document.
+In order to carry out certified translations or document translation services, we provide a certification letter (signed, stamped and dated), the translation, and the original document.
 The source document doesn’t need to be the original – just a scanned and legible copy.
 The letter will include:

 - A statement that the translation is a ‘true and accurate translation of the original’

-- The name and contact details of the translator or translation company
+- The name and contact details of the certified translator or translation company

 - The company stamp

 - A stamp or seal proving our membership of the approving body eg. ITI

 Dialogue UK are my go-to supplier for all things language related.
 They are approachable, quick to respond and always accurate with the content they turn around for us.
 As an aside from being easy to work with, they have very competitive rates and cover all the languages we ever need.